adelyntay/Python-Flask/readme.md

 Built using: MongoDB/Mongoose, Flask, React, Node.
 This is backend repo for dream journal, containing all server-side code responsible for handling requests, processing data, and generating responses.
 The frontend code and detailed readme for this project is available in [this repository](https://github.com/adelyntay/dream-tracker-frontend)

+Dream Journal enables users to record details about their dreams, including dream type and sleep quality.
+The app aims to help users identify any correlations between their sleep and dream experiences.
+Users can share their dreams with others and receive feedback/comment through the app's discussion page.

 ## Technologies & Tools Used
 - Flask v2.2.3